This taco pasta bake has absolutely no business being this good — cheesy, crispy, loaded with flavour and perfect for feeding a family.

 - Lime, to serve

-- Add in taco seasoning then stir in 1 heaped tbsp tomato puree.
+- Add in the taco seasoning, then stir in 1 heaped tbsp tomato puree.
 Fry for a few mins, then pour in 1cup/250ml beef stock and 1 can of chopped tomatoes.
 Deglaze the pan as necessary, give it all a good stir and allow to simmer on low-medium for 10-15mins until the sauce begins to thicken and the tomatoes have burst.

-- Combine pasta and beef with the starchy pasta water.
+- Combine the pasta and beef with the starchy pasta water.
 Give it a good stir until everything is blended.
 The starchy water will help create a sauce, with the starch molecules emulsifying with the fat in the sauce.
-Stir in your cheese until nice and gooey, the pour into a casserole dish.
+Stir in your cheese until nice and gooey, then pour into a casserole dish.

 - Top with crushed tortilla chips or hard taco shells (just enough to create a thin layer over the top fully covering the pasta).
 Spray with oil, then pop in the oven for 20mins, or until the top goes nice and golden.
 Be vigilant, top goes golden to burnt quickly.